transcom/milmove_load_testing/README.md

 There may be times that you want to create a load test that you expect to fail.
 E.g. if you want a load test to cover an endpoint that will reject the request because of some error (eTag, bad data, etc.).
-If you want to do that, you can do something like this (it's a bit long because of setup):
+If you want to do that, you can do something like this:

 ```python
 # -*- coding: utf-8 -*-